Installation Instructions¶

 Install 3-rd party components¶

-Before you can use VideoRecStation, you need to install VimbaX and ALSA Scarlett Control Panel (alsa-scarlett-gui).
+Before you can use VideoRecStation, you need to install VimbaX, GPUJPEG, OpenCV, and ALSA Scarlett Control Panel (alsa-scarlett-gui).
 The latter is, strictly speaking, optional, but it provides a convenient GUI for controlling the audio settings of your Scarlett interface.

 Install VimbaX¶